fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 ### Installing Fluentd and fluentd-plugin-norikra

-Fluentd can be installed through rubygems or via deb/rpm packages.
+Fluentd can be installed through RubyGems or via deb/rpm packages.

 -   [Debian Package](/install/install-by-deb.md)
 -   [RPM Package](/install/install-by-rpm.md)
 -   [Ruby gem](/install/install-by-gem.md)

-fluent-plugin-norikra can be installed with the
+`fluent-plugin-norikra` can be installed with the
-`gem install fluent-plugin-norikra` (or fluent-gem) command.
+`gem install fluent-plugin-norikra` (or `fluent-gem`) command.

 ### Installing Norikra